carokrny/e-commerce/README.md

 __Note:__ Must use HTTPS with JWT Bearer Authentication See [Swagger API Documentation](https://crk-e-commerce.herokuapp.com/api-docs/) for info routes and their variable requirements.

+### Custom JWT Authentication
+This project includes custom JWT authentication found in `lib/customAuth` folder instead of using Passport.

+The custom auth can be used either in Bearer Token or Cookie format, it will validate both formats.
+The API will automatically send both the Bearer Token and Cookie in response to logging in/registering.

+To use cookies, simply ignore the Bearer Token in the body of the response.

+If you wish to exclude the cookies from the response when using Bearer Tokens, remove the code attaching the cookie to the response in the auth/login, auth/register, checkout/auth routes. s

 ## Project Status
 ___IN PROGRESS:__ Working on additional secutiry measures_